tsuru/mysqlapi/README.md

-- `shared`: this configuration forces all applications to share the same mysql installation, in this mode, mysql API will create a new user and a new database when added/binded by an app.
+- `shared`: this configuration forces all applications to share the same mysql installation, in this mode, mysql API will create a new user and a new database when added/binded by one app.
 - `dedicated (on-demmand)`: every app using mysql will have a single vm for it's usage, in this mode, mysql API will create a vm, install everything needed to run mysql based on a predefined AMI and create a user and password.